IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/deployment.md

 ## Deploy to App Service without Visual Studio

 First of all, install Azure CLI by following [these](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli#install) instructions.
+You also need git installed on your system.

+1. Run this command with your app name and the resource group that the app service is in.

+``az webapp deployment source config-local-git --name <your-app-name> --resource-group <resource-name>``

+2. Save these deployment credentials because you'll need them later

+``az webapp deployment list-publishing-credentials  --name <your-app-name> --resource-group <resource-name> --query "{Username:publishingUserName, Password:publishingPassword}"``

+3. Now add a new remote to the repository you want to publish

+``git remote add azure https://<your-app-name>.scm.azurewebsites.net/<your-app-name>.git``

+4. Push your code to Azure

+``git push azure main:master``

 ## Connect app to database